 Step 1.
 Both of them create their own public and private key pairs

 Step 2.
 Both of them need to have the other person’s public key.
 The sharing can be through publishing it outright to doing an exchange as shown here.
-Important – Private Keys are never shared.
+Important – Never share your private keys.

 Step 3.
 Now two-way communication can happen between Mr Red and Mr Green.
 Mr. Red can send message encrypted using Mr. Green’s public key.
 Mr. Green can decrypt the message using his own private key:

-Similarly, Mr. Green can reply back using Mr. Red’s public key which can be decrypted using Red’s private key.
+Similarly, Mr. Green can reply back using Mr. Red’s public key.
+Red’s private key is required to de-crypt this reply.
 Thereby establishing two-way communication.

-The most important feature of public key encryption is that every public-private key pair is unique.
-You can think of this as unique as your own thumb print and the same feature is used to create digital signature
+Public-private key pair uniqueness is the most important feature of public key encryption.
+You can think of this as unique as your own thumb print.
+This uniqueness is utilized to create digital signatures.

 Going back to our example above – Suppose at some point Red doubts Green’s identity.
 So Red can ask Green to prove it.
 Green does this by writing a message and sending it along with a signature generated using the private key.
 Once Red receives the message, he can then use the public key on the message and verify the identity:

-This same idea is utilized by crypto currencies to ensure ownership.
+Cryptocurrencies utilize the same idea to ensure ownership.

-Whenever you download a wallet, the first thing you notice is it gives you a string of numbers and alphabets also known as your address.
+The first thing your wallet gives is – a string of numbers and alphabets – also known as your address.
 This is where your digital coins are stored.
 The address is the public key portion of PKI and can be shared with anyone.
 People are only associated with their public key which ensures anonymity.

-There is also a private key generated by the wallet.
+Wallet also generates a private key.
 It helps to prove your ownership of the coins via digital signature.

 Pro-tip 1: Never share your private key with anyone.
 This is very important as you can lose control of your coins.

 A good example of this happened back in 2013.
 Matt Miller on Bloomberg bought a physical bitcoin card.
 He unintentionally showed the private key on live TV.
-The coins were stolen from his wallet.
+Someone stole his bitcoins.
 Video here: